francescoruggieri/francescoruggieri.github.io/_pages/about.md

 My primary research interests are Public Economics and Applied Microeconometrics.
 My secondary research interests are Labor Economics and Urban Economics.

 I hold a Bachelor's degree in Economics from Università Bocconi and a Master's degree in Economics from the London School of Economics and Political Science.

-For English speakers, my last name is pronounced *roo-jair-ee*.